-- II.
-The efforts to expose coordinated judicial wrongdoing provided the motive for frustrating them by interfering with email, mail, and phone communications - A. Notices between 2002-2006 to the judges and bodies of the Judiciary of efforts to expose their coordinated wrongdoing and its manifestation in a bankruptcy fraud scheme - 7.
+II.
+The efforts to expose the bankruptcy fraud scheme provided the motive for schemers to frustrate them by interfering with email, mail, and phone communications

+- A. Notices between 2002-2006 to the judges and bodies of the Judiciary of efforts to expose their coordinated wrongdoing and its manifestation in a bankruptcy fraud scheme - 8.
 For years, many federal justices and judges as well as courts and other bodies of the Judiciary have been informed of the efforts of Dr. Richard Cordero, Esq., to expose the wrongdoing of federal judges and bankruptcy and legal system insiders, in general and their coordination in running a bankruptcy fraud scheme, in particular. - a.
-In 2002, he applied - 1) to Bankruptcy Judge John C. Ninfo, II, WBNY, - 2) the Assistant U.S. Trustee Kathleen Dunivin Schmitt, Esq., and - 3) the U.S. Trustee for Region 2 Carolyn S. Schwartz to have the trustee in Premier12 removed13 - b.
-In 2003, he - 4) appealed in Premier-Pfuntner14 to the District Court, WDNY15, - 5) the $CA2^{16}$,
+In 2002, Dr. Cordero applied to: 15